Ismael Moreno Pino: Henri Cartier Bresson Photograph in the V&A Museum

 In 1963, he and his wife were the subjects of a photograph by Henri Cartier Bresson, the famed French photographer, which is now part of the permanent collection at the Victoria and Albert Museum in London.
 It is described as follows by the V&A Museum:"Black and white photograph depicting guests at a drinks reception for the Ministry for Foreign Affairs in Mexico City.
 There are two men wearing tuxedos standing on the left holding drinks, whilst two women sit separately on elaborate chairs.
 The women are wearing almost identical outfits with fur coats.
-Two people present in the image are Ambassador Ismael Moreno Pino and Guadalupe Mercedes González de Hermosillo y Quirós."The photograph is also published in Cartier Bresson’s Mexican Notebooks 1934 – 64 (in French: Carnets Mexicains 1934 - 1964) which includes several works by Cartier Bresson during his time living in Mexico.
+Two people present in the image are Ambassador Ismael Moreno Pino and Guadalupe Mercedes González de Hermosillo y Quirós."The photograph is also published in Cartier Bresson's Mexican Notebooks 1934 – 64 (in French: Carnets Mexicains 1934 - 1964) which includes several works by Cartier Bresson during his second stint living in Mexico.
+By 1963, when the photograph was taken, Cartier was already one of the most famous photographers in the world:Cartier-Bresson would not return to the country for almost 30 years [...] by the time he returned to Mexico, on commission for LIFE magazine, he was one of the most celebrated photographers in the world.
+His access, and means were now far greater – he photographed a black-tie reception at the Ministry for Foreign Affairs, trekked to the foothills of the Popocatepetl volcano, and stood on the frontline of the anniversary celebrations of the death of Emiliano Zapata, the Mexican Revolutionary.

-U.S. State Department diplomatic cables

-On Sunday, 28 November 2010, WikiLeaks began releasing classified cables that had been sent to the U.S. State Department by its diplomatic missions around the world.
-The leaked documents are dated between December 1966 and February 2010, and contain diplomatic analysis from world leaders, and the diplomats' assessment of host countries and their officials.
-In a Cold War context, Moreno Pino is mentioned in several of these as a senior figure in the foreign policy establishment of a key non-aligned country.

-One leaked U.S. Department of State cable described Moreno Pino, as a "capable diplomat" who is "gracious, friendly and discreet" and noted that, having graduated from the American School and Georgetown, he "displays a favorable attitude to the US" even though he was "a Mexican nationalist who is sensitive to his country's image and interest."

-Another leaked document drafted by the US Embassy in Mexico and circulated to Henry Kissinger, the U.S. Secretary of State, and to William Scranton, the US Ambassador to the United Nations, describes a day-long foreign policy briefing held on 13 May 1976 for President Echeverría at the Los Pinos Presidential Residence.
-The document mentions that "one after another, senior officials delivered major policy papers on their respective bailiwicks", going on to note that Moreno Pino's presentation was "among the more noteworthy."